beeware/briefcase/docs/how-to/contribute/code.rst

  * test suite for available Python versions
  * code coverage reporting

+This is essentially what is run by CI when you submit a pull request.

 To run the full test suite, run:

 .. tabs::